Skip to main content

 Online home safety check

 Our online home safety check is a tool you can use in your own time when it is convenient to you.
 The questions will give you areas to check and advice to follow.
-If necessary, it will also refer you for a full in-person home safety visit.
+If necessary, it will also refer you for a full in-person home fire safety visit.

 The visit usually takes around 45 minutes and covers: